kartheekgj/reactdemo/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## About the Project
-Contains a form where you can enter a Github username or organisation.\
-Once the form is submitted, it returns a paginated list of public repositories for this specific user or organisation.\
-The results table is paginated, sortable and filterable by all the options available on the API.